 Community Companion Home Care, LLC. was started in 2010.
 It started out as a Cap/Da and PC service provider with just a handful of clients and employees.
-Through positive word of mouth and diligent work it has now grown to serve around 100 clients and over 140 employees.
+Through positive word of mouth and diligent work it has now grown to serve over 100 clients and 140 employees.
 We strive at being a small family owned business with a personal touch to everything we do and distinguish ourselves as the best Innovations provider around.
 Please get to know a few of our employees and check out our services tab for more of what we offer.

 Tamora graduated from UNC-Greensboro with a degree in Business Administration.
 She worked in the finance side of several businesses, but became unemployed in the early 1990’s.
 While looking for full-time work, Tamora was a substitute teacher from McDowell County Schools.
 She spent many days in the class rooms for Exceptional Children.
 It was here that she discovered her love for working with individuals with special needs.
 Based on this love and a need to do more for this population, Tamora returned to school and obtained her Bachelor’s Degree in Human Services.
 This led to a case management position with Foothills Area Program.
 Tamora worked for both Foothills Area Program and Smoky Mountain LME as a case manager, case management supervisor and Provider Relations Specialist.
 During this time, she obtained her Master’s Degree in Health Science Management.
 Then, out of the blue, there came the opportunity to work for a private provider.
 A couple years later and again out of the blue, Tamora had the opportunity to buy her own company and so Community Companion Home Care was born.
 Tamora is the mother of two children and the grandmother of 5 wonderful kids.
 She hopes that more grandchildren are in her future.
 She has a love for horses which she shares with others through Magical Moments Therapeutic Riding Center.
 Tamora has retired and enjoys her family and farm everyday.